-NOTE 17.
+NOTE 16.
 SUBSEQUENT EVENTS

-Subsequent events have been evaluated through October 3, 2017, which is the date the consolidated financial statements were available to be issued.
-No additional adjustment to or disclosure is necessary in the accompanying consolidated financial statements.
+Subsequent events have been evaluated through October 10, 2018, which is the date the consolidated financial statements were available to be issued.
+On June 22, 2018, the Grant Street property was sold, and the note was paid off.
+This review and evaluation revealed no other material event or transaction which would require an additional adjustment or disclosure in the accompanying consolidated financial statements.